coil-language/coil-lang/README.md

 # Coil-Lang

-Coil is a small magical language for creating web app
+Coil is a small magical language for creating web apps

 ```
 let score->letter-grade = CallMap{